Symbols of Tuxtla Gutiérrez

+The symbols of city of Tuxtla Gutiérrez, State of Chiapas, Mexico, are the coat of arms or seal and the municipal flag.

+Coat of arms

 In 1941, at the suggestion of the historian Fernando Castañón Gamboa, the city council of Tuxtla Gutiérrez, presided over by Fidel Martínez, adopted as its municipal coat of arms the local pre-Columbian heraldric figures used in times of Mexica control: the figure of a rabbit standing upright upon a jawbone with three teeth.
 A similar figure appears in the paintings of the Matriculation of the Aztecan tribute and in the Mendocino Codex.